 Estate Planning and Taxation

 These appraisals clarify questions of property value, distribution or de-accessioning of property, and assists financial planners, attorneys and related professionals in establishing a client’s net worth as a basis for estate planning.
-All appraisals for estate taxation must meet IRS standards and requirements.
+All appraisals for estate tax calculation must meet IRS standards and requirements.

 The Internal Revenue Service requires a formal appraisal determining Fair Market Value if the claimed deduction for one or more like items of donated property is more than $5,000.
 All appraisals of charitable donations must meet IRS standards and requirements.